JeanMarieAries/check-netapp-volume/README.md

 there is a couple of variable that you can define (local directory use to store the SSH stdout, and the file name)

-see the help for more details
+see the help script for more details